fengzhu92/AISudoku/README.md

 # CNN Sudoku Solver
-Use AI to recognize sudoku puzzles
+Use AI and Computer Vision to recognize sudoku puzzles Build intuitive Graphic User Interface with Qt